 The proposed rules add requirements additional to those in federal requirements.
 Air toxics emissions from certain types of industrial businesses like colored art glass manufacturers are not fully regulated under federal requirements.
 Based on sampling DEQ has concluded that uncontrolled furnaces used in such colored art glass manufacturing are more likely than not to emit potentially unsafe levels of certain metals, including arsenic, cadmium, hexavalent chromium and nickel.
 The permanent rules that DEQ proposes for EQC adoption are intended to protect the public health and the environment by ensuring the air emissions from colored art glass facilities do not cause unsafe levels of metals in the air nearby.

 What alternatives did DEQ consider if any?

+The only alternative that would not require rules in addition to federal requirements would be to not adopt these rules.
+DEQ considered but did not pursue this alternative because air monitoring measured metals at levels that can pose an immediate threat to the health of people nearby.

+DEQ considered regulating all CAGMs the same but did not pursue this alternative because of the comments received from the public on the difference between Tier 1 and Tier 2 CAGMs.